kilnbuild/python.build/README.md

 # python.build - Mirror and Builder for Python Wheels

-[python.build](https://python.build) is a builder and mirror for Python packages that don't have [wheels](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#wheels) for platforms such as Apple Silicon (aarch64/ARM64, for example, if you have an M1/M2 processor) or Linux ARM64 (AWS Graviton for example), and to also back-build wheels for older Python and package versions.
+[python.build](https://python.build) is a builder and mirror for Python packages that don't have [wheels](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#wheels) for platforms such as Apple Silicon (aarch64/ARM64, if you have an M1/M2 processor) or Linux ARM64 (AWS Graviton, etc), and to also back-build wheels for older Python and package versions.

 With the release of Python 3.11, a lot more packages now support these platforms, but there are still a lot of packages that don't; or have older versions that popular projects have pinned.
 For example, Dagster relies on grpcio, and [it's not a great install experience on Apple Silicon](https://github.com/grpc/grpc/issues/25082).

-So this project hopes to provide reproducible builds using Github Actions, and then provide a mirror for them on [python.build](https://python.build).
+So this project hopes to provide reproducible builds using Github Actions, and then provide a mirror for them on [python.build](https://python.build) as well as on the [releases](https://github.com/kilnbuild/python.build/releases).

 ## Installation / Using python.build
 ### Poetry
-Using Poetry is a super simple experience, and causes the least amount of pain.
+Using Poetry is a straight forward experience.

-You have a couple of options, ranging from adding `python.build` as a source to your `pyproject.toml` file, or just using the wheel directly as a vendored dependency.
+You have a couple of options, either adding `python.build` as a source to your `pyproject.toml` file, or just using the wheel directly as a vendored dependency.

 #### Option 1: Adding python.build as a source repository